Robin Ficker

-Robin Keith Annesley Ficker (born April 5, 1943) is an American political activist, real estate broker, former attorney (disbarred), former state legislator, infamous sports heckler, and perennial political candidate from Maryland.
+Robin Keith Annesley Ficker (born April 5, 1943) is an American political activist, real estate broker, former attorney (disbarred), former state legislator, sports heckler, and perennial political candidate from Maryland.

 Ficker served one term in the Maryland House of Delegates from 1979 to 1983, and has since run for other offices unsuccessfully numerous times.

 Early life and education

 Ficker was born in Takoma Park, Maryland, attended Takoma Park Elementary, and graduated from Montgomery Blair High School.

 Ficker attended the United States Military Academy for five semesters.
 He received a B.S. in electrical and mechanical engineering from Case Western Reserve University.
 Ficker attended the University of Pennsylvania Law School, receiving his J.D. from the University of Baltimore School of Law.
 He also received an M.A. in public administration from American University in 1969.

 Legal career

 Ficker was a member of the Maryland Bar from 1973 until his disbarment in 2022.
 His first case, seeking to end the National Football League's blackout of sold-out home games, went to the Supreme Court of the United States.
 In 1973, Ficker, representing Deborah Drudge, gained a consent judgment signed by Federal District Court Judge Roszel C. Thomsen, forbidding evaluations based on facial features and physique, for positions in the office of the Montgomery County Attorney.
 The judgment said no future applicant could be asked questions about marital status or childcare arrangements.
 On January 6, 1986, U.S. District Court Judge Norman Ramsey ordered, in a suit brought by Ficker against the Montgomery County Board of Elections, that Md.
 Election Code Art.
 33, S 23-5(4) limiting the payment of money to petition circulators for initiative measures be declared null and void under the First and Fourteenth Amendments.

 Ficker won two landmark injunctions preventing the state of Maryland from denying access to serious traffic and criminal court records.
 In 1992, U.S. District Court Judge Eugene Nickerson granted Ficker an injunction against provisions of the Maryland Public Information Act that denied access to police reports, criminal charging documents, and traffic citations in the Maryland Automated Traffic System.
 A 2003 Attorneys General opinion said the 1992 "Ficker order is still in effect and enforceable".
 In 1997, in the United States Court of Appeals for the Fourth Circuit, Ficker successfully challenged the constitutionality of a Maryland law forbidding lawyers from targeted direct-mail solicitation of criminal and traffic defendants within 30 days of arrest.

 In October 2009, represented by the American Civil Liberties Union, Ficker convinced parks officials in Montgomery and Prince George's Counties to rescind enforcement of a rule requiring a permit before a person could carry signs or solicit signatures in county parks.
 In 2013, Ficker represented a Hyattsville man who was found not guilty by a jury of all 23 counts in a case of attempted murder, armed robbery, carjacking, assault and eluding police, among other charges.